How to Do Scripture or Sacred Word Meditation

 Step Two: Find a Place to Meditate

 The next step should be to find a place where you can meditate.
 Many people like to meditate outdoors where they can contemplate the works of God.
 This can include parks, beaches, or hillsides.
-It is important if you choose a place outdoors that you won’t be disturbed during your meditative practice.
+It is important if you choose a place outdoors, you won’t be disturbed during your meditative practice.
 You can also choose to meditate inside of your own home.
 Choose a quiet room where outside noise or other members of your household won’t distract you.

 meditation